radiantlogic-v8/documentation-new/documentation/cloud-manager-guide/environments/environment-overview/create-an-environment.md

 Completing the steps outlined in the **Environment Type** and **Environment Details** sections are all that is required to set up your new environment.
 Once both sections are complete, select **Save** to create the new environment.

-> **Note:** If you would like to upload a configuration file from an external environment, proceed to the Advanced Setup section.
+[!note] If you would like to upload a configuration file from an external environment, proceed to the Advanced Setup section.

 ![image description](images/env-form-savebutton.png)